 - Parents will be asked to provide a piece of cut up fruit for snack time and we will provide additional water and milk throughout the session.
 We will also ask the parents to bring in a named water bottle for their child.

 - Staff should only attend preschool if they are symptom free, have completed the required isolation period or achieved a negative test result.
-All staff and their household are eligible for testing if they display symptoms.

 - Staff will complete a risk assessment before opening to address any risks from the virus and ensure appropriate safe measures are in place to control risks.

-- Staff to be informed of measures in place and sign a disclaimer to state they have read and understood the preschool policies and procedures.
+- Staff to be informed of measures in place and sign a disclaimer to state they have read and understood the preschool policies and procedures

 - Emergency revisions to the EYFS may have been implemented which provides some flexibility on ratios and qualifications to make this feasible.

 If a member of staff is caring for a child who has developed symptoms of covid 19 throughout the day they will be required to wear a face mask whilst they look after the child who is isolated from the group waiting to be collected.
 This is because a 2 metre distance is not able to be kept from a child displaying symptoms.

 - The staff member who was caring for the unwell child should continue to wear PPE and clean the affected area with disinfectant.

 - All PPE should be removed and disposed of following current government guidelines, the staff member should wash their hands for at least 20 seconds.